A well-prepared project is key in driving private sector investments

 Addressing the lack of funding for project preparation

-Taking a step back, regardless of the procurement approach (unsolicited or tender), better project preparation helps with setting out the building blocks that are needed to enhance the bankability and investability of a project.
+Taking a step back, regardless of the procurement approach (unsolicited or tender), better regional infrastructure financing helps with setting out the building blocks that are needed to enhance the bankability and investability of a project.

 To better support the regional governments and to develop projects that would appeal to international investors, Infrastructure Asia carried out a survey on the project preparation landscape.
 We spoke to over 50 possible funding sources to understand their interests in the region, types of funding available and criteria for application.